 NACK-based reliable multicast protocols are expected to be subject to the same sort of security vulnerabilities as other IP and IP multicast protocols.
 NACK-based reliable multicast is compatible with IP security (IPsec) authentication mechanisms [22] that are RECOMMENDED for protection against session intrusion and denial of service attacks.
-A particular threat for NACK based protocols is that of NACK replay attacks that would prevent a multicast sender from making forward progress in transmission.
+A particular threat for NACK-based protocols is that of NACK replay attacks that could prevent a multicast sender from making forward progress in transmission.
 Any standard IPsec mechanisms that can provide protection against such replay attacks are RECOMMENDED for use.
 Additionally, NACK-based reliable multicast protocol instantiations SHOULD consider providing support for their own NACK replay attack protection when network layer mechanisms are not available.
 The IETF Multicast Security (msec) Working Group is also developing solutions which may be applicable to NACK-based reliable multicast in the future.
+For example, to support IPSec or other security mechanisms, the Group Secure Association Key Management Protocol, RFC 4535 [23] is RECOMMENDED for automated group key management.